 The project is located along Factoria Boulevard between Southeast 38th and 36th streets, south of Interstate-90.
 Project work will also include a portion of Richards Creek, along the east side of Factoria Boulevard and south of Southeast 36th Street.

-The two King County Metro bus stops in the project area will be relocated for the duration of construction.
-The city will coordinate with King County Metro to minimize impacts to transit service and determine the new location for the bus stops.
+Bus routes: The two King County Metro bus stops in the project area will be temporarily relocated.
+The City will coordinate with King County Metro to minimize impacts to transit service and determine the new temporary bus stop locations.